-NYLON - The most widely used synthetic web, is unaffected by grease and oil.
-Good chemical resistance to aldehydes, ethers, and strong alkalies; but not suitable with acids and bleaching agents or at temperatures in excess of 194 degrees F (90° C).
+The most widely used general purpose synthetic web sling, is unaffected by grease and oil.
+It has good chemical resistance to aldehydes, ethers, and strong alkalies, but is not suitable for use with acids and bleaching agents or at temperatures in excess of 194 degrees F (90° C).
 Stretch at rated capacity is approximately 8-10%.